Battle of Laoshan: Aftermath

 The fighting around Laoshan and Zheyinshan continued but was now more limited.
-Vietnam's policy towards Cambodia and Thailand however still remained the same.
+Vietnam's policy towards Cambodia and Thailand, however, still remained the same.

 China decided to keep the pressure on Vietnam and continued to place troops on defensive positions on Laoshan and Zheyinshan.
-The PLA saw Laoshan as an opportunity to training its troops and ordered a troop rotation.
-From 1984 to 1989 there were a total of five rotations involving the military command regions Nanjing, Jinan, Lanzhou, Beijing and Chengdu.
+The PLA saw Laoshan as an opportunity to train its troops and ordered a troop rotation.
+From 1984 to 1989, there were a total of five rotations involving the military command regions Nanjing, Jinan, Lanzhou, Beijing, and Chengdu.

 From April 1987, the PLA began to scale down their military operations, yet still routinely patrolled the Laoshan and Zheyinshan areas.
-1992, China had formally pulled out its troops from Laoshan and Zheyinshan after ties were normalized between China and Vietnam in 1991.
-Vietnam created a memorial for the fallen soldiers at Memorial Site 468 and has pledged to find the remains of the missing soldiers who perished at the battlefield.
+By 1992, China had formally pulled out its troops from Laoshan and Zheyinshan after ties were normalized between China and Vietnam in 1991.

 The battle is noted for its large use of artillery from both sides.
 It played an important role in the development of the PLA's approach to warfare as it aimed to transition to a more modern approach after the 1979 Sino-Vietnamese War.
 Significant improvements to its artillery's usage were noted where there was more focus on precision fire rather than solely using artillery barrages.
-However infantry tactics were still in need of improvement.
+However, infantry tactics were still in need of improvement.